 Natural Light Throughout

 Natural light is a must.
-It provides warmth, light and improves mental health.
+It provides warmth, and light and improves mental health.
 Mental health might not be at the forefront of your mind right now, but having everyone in a good headspace as often as possible will help to keep relationships thriving and everyone working together.